 General and administrative expenses are the expenses of operating the business on a daily basis.
 This includes salary and benefit expenses and payroll taxes, as well as the costs of trade shows, marketing programs, promotional materials, professional services, facilities, general liability insurance, and travel.
-For the three months ended March 31, 2017, the Company incurred aggregate expense of \$6.5 million, compared to \$2.0 million for the three months ended March 31, 2016, representing an increase of \$4.5 million or 225%.
-The increase is due the inclusion of \$2.5 million of general and administrative expenses as a result of the Vislink acquisition on February 2, 2017.
-The company also incurred a one-time fee of \$1.5 million to MBTH in acquisition fees related to the acquisition of Vislink.
-Other increases during the quarter were \$0.3 million as the FMV of the warrant paid to MBTH related to the closing of the acquisition of Vislink; \$0.1 million in Delaware franchise taxes and \$0.1 million due to in stock based compensation associated with the expensing of stock options.
+For the three and six months ended June 30, 2017, the Company incurred aggregate expense of \$6.4 million and \$13.0 million, respectively, compared to \$2.4 million and \$4.4 million for the three and six months ended June 30, 2016, representing an increase of \$4.0 million or 167% for the three months and \$8.6 million or 195% for the six months ended June 30, 2017.

+The three month increase of \$4.0 million is due to the inclusion of \$3.1 million of general and administrative expenses as a result of the Vislink acquisition on February 2, 2017.
+The Company also incurred a one-time fee of \$0.8 million to MBTH in fees related to the Vislink acquisition; and a one-time fee of \$0.1 million for the acquisition of IMT.
+The other increase during the three months were \$0.2 million due to in stock based compensation associated with the expensing of stock options.